One day, someone

 (3) ILLUSTRATOR: Engaging an illustrator to create an attractive semi-custom cover image for your finished book is a third party charge.
 Average cost is $100. - $500 but it can go higher for custom covers, depending upon what you have in mind.

 If you have a general idea of the type of cover image that appeals to you, I will work with you to create a sample image that will be submitted to the illustrator.
-There is no charge for my assistance.
+There is no charge for my assistance on cover images.

 Alternatively, we can ask the illustrator

-to submit up to three sample images of his/her own choosing, at no additional
+to submit up to three informal sample sketches of his/her own choosing, at no

 I will proofread the newly converted digital copy to make certain it displays properly on phones and tablets.
 There is no charge.

-I will go back and forth with your illustrator as many times as is necessary until the artist gets your cover right.
+I will go back and forth with your cover illustrator as many times as is necessary until the artist gets your cover right.
 There is no charge.

 Feel free to bounce plot and character ideas off me at any time.
 There is no charge.

-If you would like for me to help
+If you would like for me to provide

 input and editing as you compose the back cover story synopsis, I will be

 happy to do so.
 There is no charge.

-If you would like for me to review and edit your publisher query letter, just ask.
+If you would like for me to review and edit the publisher query letter, you have written, just ask.
 There is no charge.

 How I edit: First we'll get the story content to where you want it.
 You'll approve each chapter as it's completed.
 If there are to be internal illustrations, that will come next.
 Then comes page formatting, so that page display is consistent from chapter to chapter.
 Next I'll combine all of the chapters and print it out as if it were a hard-copy printed book, and I and a member of my editing team will each sit down and read it all the way through, red-lining anything that looks like it still needs tweaking.
 Once that part's done we'll concentrate on getting the cover right.

 BILLING: Chapter by Chapter Simplicity